myreceiptt/dao-on-blockchain/bagian-07.md

 N.B.
 2. Jika kamu merasa materi ini bermanfaat, **bagikan kepada temanmu**, komunitasmu, atau mereka yang sedang mencari cara baru untuk berorganisasi.
 Karena DAO bukan hanya untuk kita yang membaca ini — tapi untuk mereka yang belum tahu bahwa _organisasi juga bisa dibebaskan_.

 ***

+P.S.
+Read this document freely for information and guidance.
+Do not redistribute or restate—no quotes, summaries, paraphrases, or derivatives—without prior written permission from [**Prof. NOTA**](https://nota.endhonesa.com/).
+Sharing the link is allowed.
+So, share the link, not the text.
+Do not discuss or re-tell the contents in any form—written, spoken, or recorded—without prior written permission.

+***